Nat3z/OpenGameInstaller/web/src/pages/docs/first-addon/adding-configs.md

 option.setDescription(string)
 ```

-`.setName(string)` sets the key for your option in the generated JSON file.
+`option.setName(string)` sets the key for your option in the generated JSON file.
 This is also used when referencing config values when getting them.

-`.setDisplayName(string)` sets the display name for your option which the user sees.
+`option.setDisplayName(string)` sets the display name for your option which the user sees.
 This should be human-readable and **concise**.

-`.setDescription(string)` sets the description for your option when the user hovers over it for information.
+`option.setDescription(string)` sets the description for your option when the user hovers over it for information.
 This should be human-readable and short.

+You can see how the config looks by restarting OpenGameInstaller.

+## How do I get configuration values?

+To get the values of your config, you can use the functions:

+`addon.config.getStringValue(key)`

+`addon.config.getNumberValue(key)`

+`addon.config.getBooleanValue(key)`

+The `key` should be the same string you provided to `option.setName(string)` when making the option.